build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 rtt min/avg/max/mdev = 0.209/0.264/0.319/0.055 ms
 ```

 Here we can see the name resolution was successful!
-That `PING host-h.local (4.0.0.108)...` shows that `host-c` knows that `host-h` resolves to `4.0.0.108`.
+That `PING host-h.local (4.0.0.108)...` shows that `host-c` knows that `host-h.local` resolves to `4.0.0.108`.
 It can now send packets to that IP in order to complete the `ping`.
 But let's look at what was involved in performing that name resolution.

 Just like we saw before, the rest of this output is a little overwhelming.
 You can click on each command to see the full output block of what we saw when we ran these commands on our machines.